marshalhayes/deepneuralnet-chess/README.md

 # deepneuralnet-chess
 Given a chess position as input, predict the most likely result of the game.

-This branch is an attempt to use the Google Cloud Machine Learning Engine to train a model.
+This branch is an attempt to use TensorFlow and the Google Cloud Machine Learning Engine to train a model.

 **Installation**